Kilmarnock and Troon Railway

 The Kilmarnock and Troon Railway was built to convey coal from pits to the west of Kilmarnock to Troon Harbour.
 It was the first line in Scotland to be authorised by an Act of Parliament and the first in Scotland on which a locomotive was used.
 Despite its age and the absence of the original local coal traffic, the line remains open.

-Laigh Milton Viaduct: Laigh Milton Viaduct, oldest railway viaduct in Scotland.
+Laigh Milton Viaduct: The 1812 Laigh Milton Viaduct, earliest surviving viaduct built on a public railway.
 Ewan Crawford // [Ref 7023]

 In 1807 the Marquess of Titchfield commissioned William Jessop to survey the line.
 Jessop had already been involved with early railways, notably the Surrey Iron Railway.
 The contractor was John Simpson.
 Formerly coal had been taken by road to the harbour at Irvine, some for export to Ireland (8000 tons in 1790).
 The line was authorised in 1808 and in 1809 the marquess became the 4th Duke of Portland and the largest landowner in Ayrshire.
 In 1811 the 10 mile long line opened with two tracks of 4ft gauge worked by horses.
 The 3ft long flanged 'L' section rails were mounted with iron spikes driven into wooden plugs within stone blocks and the wagons had no flanges.
 The gap between the rails was described as the horse path and that between the two tracks as the attendants' path.
 Ordinary carts could use the route on payment of a toll.
 Men were employed to sweep the rails clean of ballast kicked up by horses.
 The line was laid with a gentle 1 in 660 gradient.
 The horses could pull 160-220 cwts uphill and 200-240 cwts downhill.
 In 1839 130,500 tons were carried over the railway.
 There was a passenger service operated with two carriages, Caledonia and The Boat, with a through journey costing a shilling.